Meta Platforms (Facebook)

 LinkedIn processed personal data for behavioural advertising without a valid legal basis.
 The DPC found that LinkedIn incorrectly applied legitimate interests, consent, and contractual necessity across different processing activities.
 LinkedIn was ordered to bring its processing into compliance within a set timeframe.

-DPC announcementMeta Platforms (Facebook) — Data Scraping
+Dutch DPA announcementMeta Platforms (Facebook) — Data Scraping

 A dataset of 533 million Facebook user records — obtained via scraping the contact import feature — was published on hacking forums in April 2021.
 The DPC found Meta failed to implement adequate technical and organisational measures to prevent the large-scale scraping, violating GDPR Article 25 (data protection by design and default).